PentHertz/RF-Swift/README.md

 rfswift env export mysdr -o mysdr.rfenv        # move it to another machine
 ```

 Tools can build on first use (`--lazy`), and `--isolate` runs the environment in a bubblewrap jail on Linux or a Seatbelt sandbox on macOS that hides your home and the host filesystem while keeping USB, display and network.
 Requires a [Nix](https://nixos.org/download) install with flakes on Linux and macOS (`rfswift host setup` offers to install it).
 On Windows the engine runs inside a WSL 2 distribution that `rfswift env wsl setup` (or the installer) provisions, and the same commands work from any Windows console and from the Workbench.
 The `rfswift nix ...` spellings from v3 still work.
-Prebuilt binaries come from cache.nixos.org and, with a token, from the PentHertz binary cache; a team can run its own cache or image registry ([Caches and fast delivery](https://rfswift.io/docs/guide/caches/)).
+Prebuilt binaries come from cache.nixos.org; RF Swift's own patched tools build once and stay in the local store, and a team can run its own binary cache or image registry ([Caches and fast delivery](https://rfswift.io/docs/guide/caches/)).
 Full guide: [docs/nix-engine.md](docs/nix-engine.md).

 #### 🔒 Native, and isolated when you want it: the `--isolate` jail